sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-custom-skills.md

 In the image below you can see very important aspects of the code you are about to edit:

-1. In the first red square you can see the code testing the return of the Content Moderator API for Personal Indentifiable Information (PII).
+1. In the first red square you can see the code testing the return of the Content Moderator API for Personal Identifiable Information (PII).
 The code will return if the documents of the dataset have PII or not.

 1. The second red area highlights the "text" label.
 You will need to use this label in the skillset definition of this lab, in one of the next steps.